 Specific guidelines for inventory and monitoring of the state forest fund are defined by the Government resolution on Forest Inventory, Planning and Monitoring Rules.
 The resolution defines a) types of forest inventory, implementation methods and requirements; b) methods for development of forest management and forest use plans and procedures for their review and approval; c) rules and methods for implementing monitoring.
 According to the resolution, forest inventory implies biological, ecological and economic assessment of forest condition that is the basis for rational use of forest and timber resources.
 Aim of forest inventory is defining quantitative and qualitative characteristics of forest natural resources and developing forest management plans or forest use plans on this basis.
-Forest inventory works include preparatory works - gathering information, field works and desk works - processing information obtained as a result of preparatory and field works, using computer software and developing forest management plans or forest inventory materials, the digital model of the terrain height, information on forest boundaries provided by the National Agency of Public Registry, adjusted forest boundaries based on field works and on the basis of land ownership information.
+Forest inventory works include preparatory works - gathering information, field works and desk works - processing information obtained as a result of preparatory and field works, using computer software and developing forest management plans and forest use plans on its basis.
+Technical foundation of forest inventory are orthophoto plans, topographic maps, grove maps, existing forest inventory materials, the digital model of the terrain height, information on forest boundaries provided by the National Agency of Public Registry, adjusted forest boundaries based on field works and on the basis of land ownership information.

-Forest inventory involves inventory of natural resources of forest, analysis of quality features of the existing forest and timber resources; elaboration of forest management measures for forest resources use, tending, protection, restoration and improvement; defining boundaries of the object and developing recommendations on its division by management units; developing GIS data base, thematic maps,
+Forest inventory involves inventory of natural resources of forest, analysis of quality features of the existing forest and timber resources; elaboration of forest management measures for forest resources use,

-&lt;sup>1 The Forest Code of Georgia 1999, Article 11
+58 The Forest Code of Georgia 1999, Article 11

-&lt;sup>6 Forest Code of Georgia, 22 June 1999, Articles 15,16 cadastre drawings and other cartographic materials; defining areas covered by forest and areas not covered by forest, including preparing recommendations on categorization of areas not covered by forest; division of groves according to taxation characteristics; revealing degraded, eroded, burned, damaged areas and planning corresponding restoration-regeneration, fire safety, pest and disease control measures; determining volumes of forest and timber resources; gathering information about other non-timber resources; defining territories for recreational, tourist, sports and cultural purposes as well as other forest uses; obtaining other information about forest conditions; revealing intact groves containing endangered, rare, relict, endemic species with restricted distribution area included in the Red List of Georgia etc. The resolution defines two types of inventory - selective and detailed.
+63 Forest Code of Georgia, 22 June 1999, Articles 15,16

+64 National Forest Concept of Georgia, approved by Parliament Resolution #1742-Is of 11 December 2013, Kutaisi, Georgia tending, protection, restoration and improvement; defining boundaries of the object and developing recommendations on its division by management units; developing GIS data base, thematic maps, cadastre drawings and other cartographic materials; defining areas covered by forest and areas not covered by forest, including preparing recommendations on categorization of areas not covered by forest; division of groves according to taxation characteristics; revealing degraded, eroded, burned, damaged areas and planning corresponding restoration-regeneration, fire safety, pest and disease control measures; determining volumes of forest and timber resources; gathering information about other non-timber resources; defining territories for recreational, tourist, sports and cultural purposes as well as other forest uses; obtaining other information about forest conditions; revealing intact groves containing endangered, rare, relict, endemic species with restricted distribution area included in the Red List of Georgia etc. The resolution defines two types of inventory - selective and detailed.